codingBeanie/CostCatcher/plan.md

 [X] Create VUE-Project
 [X] Create Base-Template (navbar)
-[X] Create Fetch-Function in Vue and display test data [ ] Create Table Component for displaying fetched API Data [ ] Create file upload / file read in vue
+[X] Create Fetch-Function in Vue and display test data [X] Create Table Component for displaying fetched API Data [X] Create file upload / file read in vue
 [ ] sent file data to API

+# Known Bugs / Needed Fixes
+[ ] Insert option selector for CSV-delimeter or any other logic for it